matthewsides/Project02/README.md

 [12] Flow Chart

+[13] Process of implementation Algorithm

+[14] Description of IDE used and features it provided

+[15] Logic Behind the IDE used in project 2

+[16] Debugging process and debugging facilities in your chosen IDE

 ### [1] Introduction

 This document specifies a design for the conceptual features and mechanics (gameplay) of a game with the provisional title “Higher or Lower” .
 It is based on elements found within a given brief specifying for a game based around the popular card guessing game Higher or Lower.